davidvilla/ian/README.rst

   $ ian vagrant-clean

-Sign and upload cross-compiled packages
+Sign and upload externally compiled packages
 ==============================

 You may upload binaries compiled in a different architecture (ie: RPi armhf) from your desktop computer.
 You need: